mysteryengineer/reddit-downloader/README.md

 # RMD (Reddit Media Downloader)

 Download all the picture/video posts from a particular user on Reddit.
-It also removes duplicates and convert files to a better formats, with higher image quality and lower file sizes.
+It also removes duplicates and convert files to better formats, with higher image quality and smaller file sizes.

 **✨ Works with new Reddit API restrictions of July 1st 2023!**